Retirees, even those who’ve owned a home for decades, can face unaccustomed challenges when buying a home.

 Qualifying for a home mortgage also can present new challenges for buyers who no longer are drawing a regular paycheck.

 Home hunting and buying at this stage of life requires a new mindset.
-Even experienced homeowners can face some unaccustomed challenges.
+Even experienced homeowners can face new challenges.
 Following are some things you should know about buying a home in retirement.

 1. Having a mortgage isn’t necessarily bad